sequence-toolbox/SeQUeNCe/docs/source/tutorial/chapter4/resource_management.md

 memory).
 If our desired condition is met, we will return the `memory_info` as a valid memory.
 Otherwise, we return nothing.

-The arguments in `args` for flow 1 is introduced in the line 9.
-We will create variable when we load the rule into the rule manager.
+The arguments for `args` for flow 1 are shown on line 9.
+We will create a variable to store these when we load the rule into the rule manager.

 ### Step 3: Create Rule Actions for Flow 1